rknightuk/rknight.me/src/posts/blog/2024/2024-10-11-our-wedding-photographer-was-terrible.md

     - Personal
 ---

-This was going to be a scathing review of our wedding photographer I planned on posting becuase I was furious having waited 6 months to get the photos but he's basically gone bust anyway and I've calmed down since then.
+This was going to be a scathing review of our wedding photographer I planned on posting because I was furious having waited 6 months to get the photos but he's basically gone bust anyway and I've calmed down since then.
 I'm posting it anyway because it's been in my post drafts for months and I want it for reference.
-Name of the photographer is redacted becuase quite frankly life's too short.
+Name of the photographer is redacted because quite frankly life's too short.

 ---